 Here’s a two-in-one trend that blends Scandi simplicity with the uncomplicated lines of Japanese design – hence ‘Japandi’.
-In fact, the trend for Nordic interiors stems from Japanese interiors so they two really do go hand in hand.
-This Christmas idea focuses on all things pared-back with plenty of geometric shapes and stripes.
-In terms of palette, your tree decor should be kept quiet monochrome and looks at its best in a green environment with plenty of natural wood accents.
+In fact, the trend for Nordic interiors stems from Japanese interiors so the two really do go hand in hand.
+This Christmas idea focuses on all things pared back with plenty of geometric shapes and stripes.
+In terms of palette, your tree decor should be kept quite monochrome and looks at its best in a green environment with plenty of natural wood accents.

 Sarita suggests: black and white Christmas tree decorations like contemporary black baubles and white stars whether they’re felted or ceramic – or both.

 Who doesn’t think of a Christmas tree in red and gold as the ultimate festive symbol?
 If the room where your tree is located is a deep, burnished red or even a burnt copper orange (like Orange 02), give your tree the traditional treatment with raw wood decorations alongside other natural elements like twig garlands to bring the outside in.

 Or, if you’re looking at this from the other way around and know that you want a traditionally decorated tree and are wondering what sort of color scheme would suit it, go for these earthy, spice hues that are a modern take on classic pillar box red.
 Your scheme will feel extra homely and super welcoming.

 Need further convincing?
 Read our color trend report for AW20 with earthy reds in at the top spot, as well as what’s look to lead the way for 2021.
 Hint: warming neutrals and spiced hues are the name of the game.

 “Spicy hues will feel extra homely and super welcoming.”